 Tools for ontology building, machine learning, quality metrics, and database integration

 Given the complexity of integrating ontology into databases and applications, and the aspiration to provide high-quality internally coherent vocabulary, there is a pressing need to develop quality control, machine-learning-driven content suggestion, and content-matching tools, and demonstrate the benefit of applications that are fully driven by ontology.

 We encourage people to consider this an opportunity to meet and connect with peers from interrelated disciplines, and to discover the full breadth of ontology research occurring in the food domain.
-For more information contact [firstname.lastname@example.org].
+Submit papers and presentation abstracts in EasyChair.
+Contributions must be formatted in compliance with the new 1-column CEUR-ART Style.
+For more information contact [email@example.com].

 IFOW 2021 Organizing Committee

 |Damion Dooley||Centre for Infectious Disease Genomics and One Health, Simon Fraser University|

 |Gurinder Pal Gosal||Centre for Infectious Disease Genomics and One Health, Simon Fraser University|